 Although English is the official language, Arabic, Nuer, Bari, Zande, Dinka, Shilluk, and several other local languages are spoken in South Sudan today.

 The Republic of South Sudan is blessed with abundance of natural resources such as gold, diamonds, petroleum, silver, iron ore, chromium ore, zinc, mica, hydropower, limestone, copper, hardwoods, fertile agricultural land, etc.

-The Republic of South Sudan remains one of the HIV/AIDS killing zones in the world with adult prevalence rate of 3.1% (within the top 25 most affected countries in the world).
+The Republic of South Sudan remains one of the HIV/AIDS killing zones in the world with adult prevalence rate of 3.1%.
 Besides the deadly HIV/AIDS, dengu fever, meningococcal meningitis, bacterial and protozoal diarrhea, African trypanosomiasis popularly known as "sleeping sickness", rabies, hepatitis A and E, typhoid fever, etc., continue to threaten several lives in South Sudan today.

 The long years of bloody conflicts have destroyed a lot in South Sudan.
 Sadly, there seems to be no end to the numerous clashes.
 Over 3 million people have been forced out of their homes.
 Some have fled to neighboring countries and having lost thier livelihoods, almost all of them need shelter, food and medical assistance.

 Just like in most other African countries today, corruption and poor governance continue to tear South Sudan apart.
 Almost every leader in South Sudan today is corrupt in one way or the other.